iqm-finland/cirq-on-iqm/docs/user_guide.rst

 More examples are available in the
 `examples directory <https://github.com/iqm-finland/cirq-on-iqm/tree/main/examples>`_
-of the Cirq on IQM github repository.
+of the Cirq on IQM repository.

 .. include:: ../DEVELOPMENT.rst